 Cythiria has been on Var 7 since she was a child.
-Yet, she has had a hard time fitting into a world to which she does not belong.
-You see, she is really from Griddish, but her early memories are broken and scattered.
-Will she ever find her way?
+Yet, she doesn't fit into a world to which she does not belong.
+She is really from Griddish, but her early memories are scattered.
+Will she find her way?

 Cythiria Crenshaw is all grown up now